 Styling Rugs In My Home

-When writing this post, I did a quick count and I have rugs on every single carpeted room in my home!
+When writing this post, I did a quick count and I have rugs on every single carpeted room in my home.
 I love them for any space, but the bedrooms especially feel extra cozy with an oversized rug under the foot of the bed.

+I love this example of rugs on carpeting in our media room.
+I wanted the vibe to feel moody and dark, but still cozy for Friday night watch parties with the boys.
 I ended up mixing two different animal prints, one in the carpet and one with a faux-skin rug, and became obsessed!
 It was the finishing touch I had dreamed of and the rest is history.

 Do Rugs Belong On Carpet?

-If you can’t tell already, rugs absolutely belong on carpet!
+If you can’t tell already, rugs absolutely belong on carpet.
 There is no better finishing touch than adding in an oversized rug to tie in every other styling element you’ve added to a space.
-Plus, it’s the ultimate grounding touch.
+Do you think they belong?
+Let me know in the comments below!
+And to keep up with all things on the blog, check out my latest posts:

 - Dyson Airwrap vs. Shark FlexStyle: Is It A Dyson Dupe?